ezaruba/notonlyowner/content/ethereum/ethernaut-ctf/fallback.md

 ### Deploying Fallback
 After studying the whole Fallback contract code, we found a way to become the owners.
 Now, how do we do actually do it?.

-Although the Zeppelin's guys provide us with an already set up interactive in-browser platform, I found it more enriching to the learning process to set up my own local platform using the tools we saw in the [first article](https://www.hackingmood.com/ethereum/solving-zeppelin-ethernaut-ctf-intro/).
+Although the Zeppelin's guys provide us with an already set up interactive in-browser platform, I found it far more enriching to the learning process to set up my own local test environment using the tools we saw in the [first article](https://www.hackingmood.com/ethereum/solving-zeppelin-ethernaut-ctf-intro/).
 So that is what we are going to do.

 First, in the `contracts` folder create a file called `Fallback.sol`.
 Within that file, paste the [source code of the Fallback contract](https://ethernaut.zeppelin.solutions/level/0x234094aac85628444a82dae0396c680974260be7).
 Save and close.

 In the root directory of your project (at the same level as the `contracts` folder) create a new folder called `exploits`.
 Inside it, create a new file `fallback.exploit.js`.

 Next, locate a file called `2_deploy_contracts.js` inside the `migrations` folder.
 Should the file not be there, create it.
-This file is used to tell Truffle which contracts should be deployed to the network when the `truffle migrate` command is executed.
+This file is used to tell Truffle which contracts are to be deployed to the network when the `truffle migrate` command is executed.
 As we want to deploy the `Fallback.sol` contract, let's include the following code:

 ~~~javascript
 /* migrations/2_deploy_contracts.js */